skiadas/WebAppsCourse/notes/object_basics.md

 ## Basics of Javascript Objects

 - For the time being, we will be working with objects as simply key-value pairs.
+So think of them more like Python's *dictionaries*.
 - An object is a dynamic collection of key-value pairs.
 The keys are usually called *properties*.
 - Almost everything in Javascript is an object.
 - Object literals are enclosed in curly braces:
-    ```
+    ```js
     var a = {
         foo: 123,
         "bar": "hello",